|

 methodologies that we have listed?
 Could it be cost as in Goldratt’s description of the

 “cost world?”
-For Goldratt the cost world is
+For Goldratt the cost world is pre-occupied with operating expense and independence

-pre-occupied with operating expense and independence (15).
-Certainly independence looks like a
+(15).
+Certainly independence looks

-fundamental driver, but is cost?
-It
+like a fundamental driver, but is cost?

-this from the measurements page; too often even while using cost as our guide
+page; too often even while using cost as our guide we have to revert to “cost

-We know only too well that we let our intuition override the driver;
+that we let our intuition override the driver; therefore cost can not be the

-therefore cost can not be the basis of the paradigm.
+basis of the paradigm.
 Let’s return then to independence.
 Could this be the fundamental driver for

 scientific management?
 Indirectly